AlexCLeduc/django-data-fetcher/README.md

 Behind the scenes, fetchers' `get_instance` will use the global-middleware request to always return the same instance of the fetcher for the same request.
 This allows the fetcher to call your batch function once, when the view calls `prefetch_keys`, and then use the cached results for all subsequent calls to `get` or `get_many`.

 Fetchers also cache values that were called with `get` or `get_many`.
 If you request a key that isn't cached, it will call your batch method again for that single key.
-It's recommended to monitor your queries while developing via your server-console or a tool like django-debug-toolbar.
+It's recommended to monitor your queries while developing with a tool like [django-debug-toolbar](https://github.com/jazzband/django-debug-toolbar/).

+#### Fetcher API

+- `get(key)` : fetch a single resource by key
+- `get_many(keys)` : fetch multiple resources by key, returns a list
+- `get_many_as_dict(keys)` : like get_many, but returns a dict indexed by your requested keys
+- `prefetch_keys(keys) : void` : pre-populate the cache with a list of keys.
+This is useful when you know you're going to need a lot of objects, and you want to avoid N+1 queries.
+- `prime(key,value) : void` manually set a value in the cache.
+This isn't recommended, but it can be useful for performance

 ## Shortcuts

 It's extremely common to want to fetch a single object by id, or by a parent's foreign key.
-We provide a few shortcuts for this:
+We provide a few baseclasses for this:

 ```python
 from data_fetcher import AbstractModelByIdFetcher, AbstractChildModelByAttrFetcher